Ringgold installs bulletproof glass at City Hall

 With the glass having been installed last month, City Manager Dan Wright says there are still a couple of more things to be finalized before the project is officially complete.

-Wright says steel panels were installed on the lower portion of the counter after the erection of the glass.
+Wright says steel panels were installed on the lower portion of the counter after the installation of the glass.

 “The overall appearance has turned out much nicer than I expected,” Wright said.
 “Kenny McDade, the architect, did an excellent job making this project blend in with the existing setup.”